Touch Controls Not Responding in iOS Emulators — Fix

 - Display scaling: If the runtime supports scaling, set it to default or 100 percent.
 Avoid experimental scaling flags.

-- Reinstall: If touch broke after an update, reinstall the IPA using the steps in complete guide to sideloading Android emulator IPA files on iOS.
+- Reinstall: If touch broke after an update, reinstall the IPA using the steps in sideload an Android emulator IPA on iOS.

 - Accessibility settings: Turn off Zoom and AssistiveTouch temporarily to rule out conflicts.

-- APK refresh: If only one app misses touches, clear its cache or reinstall from a trusted source, as outlined in security risks of emulator apps on iOS.
+- APK refresh: If only one app misses touches, clear its cache or reinstall from a trusted source, as outlined in security risks of Android emulators on iOS.

 Controller Mapping Best Practices